 Outlook for Home Health Aide salary in Kansas

-Indeed there is a high national need for HHAs and in Kansas with bls.gov predicting a 41% increase in new jobs nationally and 24% in Kansas through 2026.
+There is a high need for HHAs in Kansas with bls.gov predicting a 24% increase in new jobs in Kansas through 2026.
 Directly below is a deeper breakdown of Home Health Aide pay in Kansas by county and area in Kansas.
+Most of the new opportunities in Kansas are going to be in cities like Wichita, Overland Park, Kansas City, Olathe, Topeka, Lawrence, Shawnee, Manhattan and Lenexa.

 |Northwest Kansas Balance of State Area||Hourly||$8.68||$12.36||$14.66|